 Financial Aid Criteria on Satisfactory Academic Progress

 In order for students in a clock-hour program to receive financial aid, they must maintain satisfactory academic progress toward completion of their certificate.
 Satisfactory progress is evaluated at the end of each payment period.
-If satisfactory progress is not achieved at the end of that payment period, financial aid assistance will be terminated.
+Students that do not achieve satisfactory progress at the end of that payment period, they are not eligible for financial aid assistance during the next payment period..
 Financial Aid Satisfactory Academic Progress (SAP) is measured in terms of Pace and grade point average (GPA).
 Pace is defined as the ratio of clock hours completed to clock hours attempted in a program..

 GPA: Students must maintain a GPA of at least 75%.

 Pace: Students must complete at least 80% of the clock hours that they attempt.

 Students not maintaining satisfactory attendance for their academic program of enrollment will have their financial aid assistance delayed or canceled.
 All payment periods or semesters of attendance at the College will be considered, regardless of what year the student first enrolled or first received federal aid.

 Penn College requirements state that students may continue to receive their federal financial aid as long as they maintain the ability to complete their training within 125% of the scheduled clock hours.
 The 125% refers to the amount of 'calendar time' to complete the scheduled clock hours.